-While the snack bar will serve beverage for anyone in your group, there will also be a beer (and wine) garden in the atrium for guests who want to enjoy an adult beverage while watching the game.
-To keep our event family friendly, alcohol consumption may only occur in the beer garden.
-Viewing of the game is still possible through the atrium windows overlooking the rink.
+While the snack bar will serve beverage for anyone in your group, there will also be a beer (and wine) garden at the far end of the rink featuring brews from Hoosick Falls’ own Browns Brewing.T o keep our event family friendly, alcohol consumption may only occur in the beer garden.
+Viewing of the game is still possible in that area of the rink.
 Access to the beer garden is only available to patrons 21 and over with proper ID.

 Attending a roller derby event is fun for the whole family.
 Since nearly everyone can enjoy roller skating, young children can sit and enjoy watching the hits and races that happen throughout the game.